TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Accent Furniture
 *   BeautyShop Sale Events

+    *   Revive Your Skin: Dr. Jart &.
+More
     *   Makeup Up to 50% Off
     *   Designer Fragrances for Her ft.
 Gucci
     *   Take a Break in the Sun: SPF Essentials
     *   Show Your Skin Some Love: Tools, Masks &.
 More
     *   Fragrance for Him Under $50
-    *   Everyday Makeup Essentials Starting at $10

     Shop By Category
     *   Makeup
     *   Men’s Grooming
+    *   Skin Care
     *   Fragrance
-    *   Skin Care
     *   Bath &.
 Body
     *   Tools &.
 Accessories
     *   Hair Care